Last Updated on

-You have a few options when it comes to passing drug tests.
+You have a few options when it comes to passing a urine drug tests.
 There’s always natural detox, but that takes time and forewarning.
-Detox shampoos, drinks or pills are another option, but they’re not quite 100% reliable.
+Detox shampoos, drinks or detox pills are another option, but they’re not quite 100% reliable.
 Our third option is dodging the drug test entirely using fake pee.
 It may sound ridiculous, but as the saying goes, “If it’s stupid but it works, it’s not stupid.”

 Because drug tests have been terrorizing drug-users for decades, there have been a lot of synthetic urine brands that have popped up on the market.
 Some are pretty much just colored water.
 Some are a bit better and can pass a cursory glance, but will fail at the lab.
 And some are so real, that would be real urine if they just came from a human!
 This high-quality synthetic urine can pass even the most intensive testing.

 We’ve tested a lot of brands to find out which brands are worth buying.
 And today, we’re going to apply that test to Ultra Pure.

 So let’s go see how Ultra Pure stacks up against all the other options out there.